DUT-DIPLab/RST-Invariant-SBIR/README.md

 # Introduction

 The repository is the codes for __RST-Invariant Sketch Retrieval Based On Circular Description__.
+Note that this is __NOT__ the real implementation of the paper and lacks operations such as pre-processing.

 # Installation

 ## Install Julia

-Just follow the instructions in [julialang.org](http://julialang.org/downloads/). _Julia + Juno IDE bundles_ is recommended for people who hates command lines.
+Just follow the instructions in [julialang.org](http://julialang.org/downloads/).
 For comrades that live inside the great firewall, type `git config --global url."https://".insteadOf git://` in command line before further operations.

 # Usage